Masked Singer Pilipinas: Panelists and host

 Following the transfer of Billy Crawford to TV5 in September 2020, he confirmed that he will be hosting a show in the following month.
 On September 3, 2020, Crawford was confirmed to host Masked Singer Pilipinas.

 The permanent panel consists of actors Aga Muhlach, Cristine Reyes, Kim Molina, and Matteo Guidicelli, who were first revealed on September 26, 2020.
 A guest panelist occasionally enters with a mask and joins the four permanent panelists.

-On September 23, 2021, it was reported that a fifth permanent panelist will join the returning panelists.
+On September 23, 2021, it was reported that a fifth permanent panelist would join the returning panelists.

+In May 2023, Crawford reprised his role as a host with a new set of panelists for the third season.

 Production

 Viva originally began developing a local Philippine adaptation of the franchise in 2016 to be hosted by Cesar Montano and directed by GB Sampedro.
 Two pilot episodes of the series were filmed to be presented to TV5 management with a planned premiere in June 2016.
 However, the series was eventually shelved due to budget concerns and to some extent disagreements by the audience and management (and also when Chot Reyes came over as TV5 president and put the then-ESPN5 as the channel's programming priority until Reyes resigned in June 2019 due to negative feedbacks by the viewers and fans of the network's entertainment programming against Reyes).

 On September 24, 2020, TV5 hinted a new show with a mysterious mask.
 This was further confirmed on the same day.
 The filming of the show started on October 6, 2020.

 A second season was announced during the finale of the first season.
 A new logo for the season was published on the official Facebook page of the show.
 Filming for the second season started on October 29, 2021.

+Its third season was aired on weekends, but at different timeslots: 8:30 PM – 9:15 PM (until June 21) (every Saturdays) and 8:45 PM – 9:30 PM (until June 22) (every Sundays).
+They were later moved to its earlier timeslots of 7:15 PM – 8:00 PM (Saturdays) and 7:30 PM – 8:15 PM (Sundays) from June 28 until its final episode, making it back-to-back with its third season of Sing Galing!.